VincentSchmid/cv/README.md

 gs -sDEVICE=pdfwrite -dCompatibilityLevel=1.4 -dPDFSETTINGS=/prepress -dNOPAUSE -dQUIET -dBATCH -sOutputFile=vincent_cv.pdf main.pdf
 ```

+### Language

+To Build the PDF in english, change the selected language in `src/selected_language.tex` to english / german.

 ### Makefile for Automation

 All aforementioned commands can be executed via the `Makefile`.